FAQs for Takapuna Innovating Streets for People

 Will the trial take away parking spaces?

-The temporary design will trial the removal of 23 car parking spaces on Huron Street to make way for a staged install of wind and rain shelters and a wider footpath to make it easier for people moving along and crossing the street.
+Twenty-three car parking spaces will be removed from Huron Street to make way for a staged install of wind and rain shelters and a wider footpath to make it easier for people moving along and crossing the street.

 The recently completed Toka Puia car park building at 15 Northcroft Street offers 420 vehicle parking spaces and bicycle parking.
-The car parking fee is currently $1 per hour to a max of $8 per day (or 50c per hour, max of $8 per day if you pay with AT Park).
+The car parking fee is currently $1 per hour to a max of $8 per day.
 On-street parking on Huron and Northcroft is currently set at $1 per hour for the first two hours, rising to $2 for any subsequent hour.

 Will the trial slow down traffic?